 ```

-In this code chunk, we tell R Markdown to make the second-level header (h2) 150 pixels large and white.
-We must also add the .remark-slide-content before the header to make sure we target specific elements in the presentation.
+This code chunk tells R Markdown to make the second-level header (h2) 150 pixels large and white.
+Adding .remark-slide-content before the header targets specific elements in the presentation.
 The term remark comes from remark.js, a JavaScript library for making presentations that xaringan uses under the hood.

-If you wanted to change the font in addition to the text’s size and color, you could do so with additional CSS:
+To change the font in addition to the text’s size and color, add this CSS:

 ```{css}